dsccommunity/ActiveDirectoryDsc/source/Modules/ActiveDirectoryDsc.Common/docs/Add-ADCommonGroupMember.md

 ```

 ### -Parameters
-The parameters to pass to the Add-ADGroupMember cmdlet when adding the members to the group.
+Specifies the parameters to pass to the Add-ADGroupMember cmdlet when adding the members to the group.
-This should
+This
-include the group identity.
+should include the group identity.

 ```yaml
 Type: System.Collections.Hashtable